null2264/XtMapper/README.md

 [Watch video on YouTube](https://www.youtube.com/watch?v=Slcu43xBV3M)

 ### Null fork
+> [!WARNING]
+> Made for Waydroid, may not work on OEM Android devices

 This is my personal fork, made specifically for my keymappings for Genshin Impact so that I don't have to use uinput method anymore

 #### Changes